Chapter 5 : Take my breath away

 "Stop saying she, you have no idea!"

-"Whatever you say, Willows, I know
+"Whatever you say, Willows, I know it's a girl."

 "Anyway, that's not the point.
 Would you give me a minute?
 The nasty little bugger, let's keep it gender neutral, just decided to press on my bladder."